LSD Overdose Signs, Symptoms, Risk Factors, Prevention, and Treatment

 When someone takes too much LSD, they may experience terrifying hallucinations, but technically a person cannot take so much LSD that it kills them.
 It is not like heroin, Xanax, or even alcohol in that there is no known lethal dose of LSD.

 When someone experiences an LSD “overdose,” they likely have experienced what is more commonly known as a “bad trip.”
 This is not to say that LSD use is without its dose-dependent dangers, however.
 Severe injury and death has occurred as an indirect result of using LSD, in that accidents, self-mutilation, and suicide have occurred during these trips, when people are largely unaware of what they are doing.4

 Some commonly experienced side effects of LSD can include:4

 - Dilated pupils.

 - Dry mouth.

 - A sense of a mystical experience.

 In contrast to some of these relatively mild symptoms, when someone has a bad trip, the experience may be overwhelmingly unpleasant.
-LSD users may experience frightening alterations in their thoughts and moods, which places them at increased risk for associated injury and even fatal consequences.
+LSD users may experience frightening alterations in their thoughts and moods which place them at increased risk of injury and even fatal consequences.

 - Extreme anxiety.